 - Abstract: Despite their impressive performance, deep neural networks exhibit striking failures on out-of-distribution inputs.
-One core idea of adversarial example research is to reveal neural network errors under such distribution shift.
+One core idea of adversarial example research is to reveal neural network errors under such distribution shifts.
 We decompose these errors into two complementary sources: sensitivity and invariance.
 We show deep networks are not only too sensitive to task-irrelevant changes of their input, as is well-known from epsilon-adversarial examples, but are also too invariant to a wide range of task-relevant changes, thus making vast regions in input space vulnerable to adversarial attacks.
-We show that such excessive invariance occurs across various tasks and architecture types.
-We propose the usage of bijective deep networks to enable access to all variations.
-We introduce metameric sampling as an analytic attack for these networks, requiring no optimization, and show that it uncovers large subspaces of misclassified inputs.
-Then we apply these networks to MNIST and ImageNet and show that one can manipulate the class-specific content of almost any image without changing the hidden activations.
-Further, we identify an insufficiency of the cross-entropy loss as a reason for these failures.
-We extend the standard cross-entropy loss to strengthen the model against such manipulations via an information-theoretic analysis, providing the first approach tailored explicitly to overcome invariance-based vulnerability.
-We conclude by empirically illustrating its ability to control undesirable class-specific invariance in multiple experiments, showing promise to overcome one major cause for adversarial examples.
+We show such excessive invariance occurs across various tasks and architecture types.
+On MNIST and ImageNet one can manipulate the class-specific content of almost any image without changing the hidden activations.
+We identify an insufficiency of the standard cross-entropy loss as a reason for these failures.
+Further, we extend this objective based on an information-theoretic analysis so it encourages the model to consider all task-dependent features in its decision.
+This provides the first approach tailored explicitly to overcome excessive invariance and resulting vulnerabilities.

 - Keywords: Generalization, Adversarial Examples, Invariance, Information Theory, Invertible Networks